Facebook to kill page reach almost completely, expect a huge drop once Explore Feed goes live worldwide

 — Filip Struhárik (@filip_struharik) 20 oktober 2017

 Facebook’s Head of News Feed, Adam Mosseri, said that the company has no immediate plans to implement the feature globally… “currently”.
-We all know what that means, they will definitely roll this test out globally in the future in order to increase the revenue for the social media behemoth.
+We all know what that means, they will definitely roll this test (or another reach killer – very likely) out globally in the future in order to increase the revenue for the social media behemoth.